2030 Bilingual Nation: Schools

-Government Agencies
+Government agencies

 In every agency, the deputy heads will form a "Bilingual Promotion Group" (雙語推動小組) that will promote bilingualism.
 The official websites of various ministries and commissions, documents and regulations related to foreigners, procurement documents, front-line services, and public government information will be written bilingually.
 English translations of summaries of some indictments and major judicial court judgments will be provided.
 Cultural and educational venues should promote bilingual services.
 Civil servants have to cultivate their English communication skills.
-The National Technician Skills Test must be in English, and the certificate will be written bilingually.
+The National Technician Skills Test must be in English, and the certificate will be issued bilingually.

 Broadcasting

 An all-English-language television station will be established and the Taiwan Broadcasting System will be encouraged to broadcast English-language programs.
+An integrated English learning and English translation resource platform will also be established.

-Others
+Criticism

-Build an integrated English learning and English translation resource platform.
+Examples in other countries

-Locally-based Filipinos in Taiwan are willing to share their knowledge of the English language with the Chinese-speaking population had this vision realized.
+Some critics pointed out that even Singapore had spent decades in "establishing a bilingual policy" (建立雙語政策), which compared to Taiwan seems unrealistic to "achieve bilingualism" (達成雙語) within just 12 years.
+Singapore, which is also Taiwan's inspiration in establishing a successful bilingual society, also had a British colonial history and a practical need for inter-ethnic communication both of which that did not occur in Taiwan.
+In addition, Taiwan's existing education system is extremely conservative as it focuses on rote memorization.
+It also does not encourage the use of English in daily life and beliefs of code-switching between Chinese and English as showing off or an implicit status symbol are present in public discourse, such as the attitudes towards the code-switching trend, "Crystal Style" (晶晶體 (jīngjīngtǐ, ching1-ching1-tʻi3)).
+Therefore, critics in 2021 commented that this policy was unlikely to succeed under the current system.